LOW DISTORTION, EMI/RFI HARDENED, ACTIVE 2-CH BUFFER / 3-WAY SPLITTER MODULE

 Using the feedback scheme shown in the schematic, bandwidth measurements with LME49720 dual op-amp package evidences a -3dB frequency at 37kHz.
 The measurement is made with each output pin with RL=10k Ohm.
 Input impedance is 16k Ohms measured with a balanced input source impedance of 660 Ohm.
 Differential gain of the buffer (Ad) is approximately = -1.2dB.

 Capacitor C4 reduces differential EMI/RFI signals on the inputs.
 Differential mode -3dB frequency is about 60kHz.
 Both C10, C11, XLR shield (Pin 1) and the XLR connector body shunt to chassis ground.
-A chassis ground connection is identified on the board and is independent of circuit reference.
+Cable shield drain wire from Pin 1 sinks to chassis ground by a "hybrid", parallel RC filter.
+The chassis ground connection is identified on the board and is independent of the small signal 0V circuit reference.
 Here, an isolated, linear +/-24VDC supply (Bel Power Solutions HAA24-0.6-AG) is used to drive the board.
 On-board, regulated +/-15VDC (unloaded) supplies provide power to the 6 op-amps.
 The on-board supply requires an external power supply capable of providing between +/-18 to +/-60VDC.
 Although a dedicated power supply can be used to drive the board, taps from the output stage rails of the amplifier supply is also a possibility.
 MJE340G/350G, 0.5A complementary power transistors in TO-225 packages are used in the supplies.

 Fast Fourier Transform (FFT) of buffered output at two input levels, all outputs at RL=10k Ohm, balanced input.
 FFT at 192kHz sampling rate, flat-top windowing.
 Small differences in harmonic content is shown but overall, %THD is very low as is evidenced in the second plot showing % THD at three frequencies, 1.0kHz (green), 6.6kHz (purple) and 10kHz (blue).